 - Bright yellow under-body with typically bright orange belly patch

-- Primary feathers (longest feathers near tail) are a rich dark blue on outer edge
+- Primary feathers (longest feathers near tail and wing) are a rich dark blue on outer edge

 - Upper-tail is a vivid blue-green with bright yellow sides

 - Upper-tail is blue tinged with green